Diversity and Inclusion

 Recognizing the diversity and inclusion of our membership

-DIVERSITY is the intentional creation and cultivation of safe spaces that amplify, celebrate, and embrace the unique makeup of every individual, no matter their ethnic background, their sexual orientation, their body type, their disability, or their economic status.
+The term Diversity (as it applies to the scholarship) is the intentional creation and cultivation of safe spaces that amplify, celebrate, and embrace the unique makeup of every individual, no matter their ethnic background, their sexual orientation, their body type, their disability, or their economic status

 About the Scholarship

-The Diversity Committee reviews the applications and selects the recipient
+The Diversity, Equity, and Inclusion Committee reviews the applications and makes selection

 In an essay format, please offer insight and information regarding these questions-

-- Why do you think that you are eligible for a diversity scholarship?
+- Why do you think you are eligible for a diversity scholarship?

 - How do you demonstrate leadership in your business?